Doctor of Nursing Practice

 Clinical Requirement:

-A total of 1000 clinical hours are required to complete the DNP degree.
+A minimum of 1000 clinical hours are required to complete the DNP degree.
 Five hundred of those hours are achieved through completion of the 27 credit DNP curriculum.
 Post BSN-DNP and post MSN APN students may apply 500 additional hours from APRN practicum courses.
-All other post MSN students may request a gap analysis of prior graduate level clinical hours and may expect to complete additional clinical hours beyond the 500 hours included in the DNP curriculum to achieve the required 1000 hours.
+All other post MSN students may request a gap analysis of prior graduate level clinical hours and may expect to complete additional clinical hours beyond the 500 hours included in the DNP curriculum to achieve the minimum1000 hours.

 Fall - Year 1